-Spotify vs Soundcloud, a hot debate this 2020 decade for audiophiles around the globe – well, not anymore.
+Spotify vs Soundcloud, a hot debate in 2021 for audiophiles and brands around the globe – well, not anymore.
 We’re here to settle this debate once and for all!

 Sure, though the debate is perhaps not as hotly contentious as the war between Apple Music and Spotify users, it is still an argument that’s had frequently.
 In this new decade, you need to be smart about your music streaming platforms and find the one that works right for what you need.